Juanmapereyra/Juanmapereyra/README.md

 - 🌱 I’m currently learning ...
 Different complements and libraries of react, React Native, improve design techniques, angular with .net, others..

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... prosperous project.

-- 🤔 I’m looking for help with ... finding a job
+- 🤔 I’m looking for help with ... finding a job.

 - 💬 Ask me about ...
-Anything, I'm an open book.
+Anything, I'm an open book. :)

 - 📫 How to reach me: ... through my LinkedIn (https://www.linkedin.com/in/juanmapereyra92/) you can send me a message and i'll be happy to answer you.